tuantla80/FastAPI-AWS-S3-Email-Payment/README.md

 - 3 parts seperately by a dot (*******.********.*********)
   - Header: algo (eg. HS256) and type
   - Payload: data
   - Signature: encode content of header and payload to a secret string
+## 2. Database Migration Tool
+### Alembic